sayansatpati/PyCap/docs/contributing.md

 ## Write course content
 You can request to contribute course content for additional topics that are not already covered in the courses.

+## Other contributions
+If you would like to make any other contributions to the PyCap materials (for example, to correct typos), you may do so by submitting a pull request to the [PyCap repository](https://github.com/CapgeminiInventIDE/PyCap):

+1. Fork the repository
+2. Create a branch in your own fork: `git checkout -b <branch_name>`.
+3. Make your changes and commit them: `git commit -m '<commit_message>'`
+4. Push to the original branch: `git push origin <project_name>/<location>`
+5. Create the pull request back to our fork.

-If you would like to contribute in any of these ways, contact Andy Challis at andy.challis@capgemini.com.
+If you would like to become a mentor, speak on a special topic or write course content, send a request to Andy Challis at andy.challis@capgemini.com.